golobby/container/README.md

 #### Using Closures

-Another way to resolve the dependencies is by passing a function (receiver) that its arguments are the abstractions you need their implementations.
-Container will invoke the function and pass the related implementation for each abstraction.
+Another way to resolve the dependencies is by using a function (receiver) that its arguments are the abstractions you need.
+Container will invoke the function and pass the related implementations for each abstraction.

 ```go
 container.Make(func(a Abstraction) {